 Deep Focus Module

-Deep Focus is a so called "focus stacking", "z-stacking" or "extended depth of field" (EDF) software module for QuickPHOTO programs.
-This module creates images with extreme depth of field, which cannot be achieved by a standard use of microscopes.
+Deep Focus is a so called "focus stacking" or "z-stacking" or "EFI - Extended Focal Imaging" or "EDF - Extended Depth of Field" software module for QuickPHOTO programs.
+This module creates images, which are COMPLETELY IN-FOCUS, which cannot be achieved by a standard use of microscopes, bacause of their limited depth of field.

-Deep Focus module can be used in conjunction with stereomicroscopes as well as with other types of optical microscopes for observation in transmitted or reflected light.
+Deep Focus module can be used with stereomicroscopes as well as with other types of optical microscopes for observation in transmitted or reflected light.
 The module is also suitable for macro-imaging.
 The whole process can be automated using motorized focusing modules provided by PROMICRA and other suppliers.

 - Download demo version of Deep Focus module.

 - Evaluate the features of Deep Focus module.
 (Demo version provides all the features of a full version, but a watermark will be inserted into the created images).

 - Universality - the module can be used with: